aaron-imbrock/gobook/README.md

 - [Book's Website](http://www.gopl.io/)
 - [Book's example code](https://github.com/adonovan/gopl.io/)

-This is the personal end of chapter exercises repo for Aaron Imbrock implemented in Go 1.14.
+This is the personal repo for end-of-chapter exercises of Aaron Imbrock, implemented in Go 1.14.

 This repo was forked from [adonovan/gopl.io](https://github.com/adonovan/gopl.io/).
 Added to it are my personal implementations of the end of chapter exercises found in the book.
 There's no affilition of my work to that of the author.